Bluff body drag manipulation using pulsed jets and Coanda effect: Introduction

-The present work aims to clarify such aspects and to bring out novel ways to manipulate bluff body drag.
-For that, we apply fluidic forcing by pulsing periodic jets \citep{Cattafesta11} along the border of the trailing-edges of a square-back geometry similar to that studied by \citet{Ahmed84}.
-By varying both the frequency and amplitude of the excitation, our objective is twofold.
-First we identify the global effects of forcing on the model's drag.
-Then, we analyze the impact of control on the forced wakes to get a feedback of their dynamical changes.
-Secondly, we correlate the mechanisms by which the shear layer actuation modifies the wake to the base pressure changes.
-An experimental apparatus was designed for this study ($\S\,\,2$).
-Some aspects of the unforced reference flow are briefly reviewed in $\S\,\,3$ based on past literature.
-A parametric study concerning the effects of both the forcing frequency and amplitude is presented in $\S\,\,4$ followed by specific flow analysis of some forced wakes ($\S\,\,5,\,6$).
-We devoted $\S\,\,7$ to discussions related to the actuation time scales, where a conceptual scenario for high-frequency actuation is proposed.
-These aspects are applied in a coupled study with the Coanda effect ($\S\,\,8$) to measure the impact a local change in the jet boundary conditions, which is finally succeeded by the concluding remarks($\S\,\,9$).
+The present work aims to shed further light on such aspects bringing out novel ways to manipulate bluff body drag.
+For that, we apply periodic fluidic forcing along the trailing edges of a square-back geometry similar to that studied by \citet{Ahmed84}.
+By varying both the excitation frequency and amplitude, our goal is to identify the effects of forcing on the wake and drag as well as to educe its physical mechanisms.
+The experimental apparatus designed for this study is detailed in $\S\,\,2$, followed by a brief description of the unforced, reference flow in $\S\,\,3$.
+A systematic study by varying the control parameters is presented in $\S\,\,4$, where we identify an increase and decrease of drag respectively for low and high-frequency actuation.
+In $\S\,\,5$, we use velocity and pressure measurements to analyze how high-frequency forcing increases the base pressure.
+An extension of the actuation properties is given in $\S\,\,6$ by illustrating the effects of coupled unsteady Coanda blowing on the drag succeeded by our concluding remarks ($\S\,\,7$).